ryanoasis/nerd-fonts/readme.md

 ### Motivation (Original Rationale)

 * Originally created for use with [vim-devicons] vim plugin to add glyphs (icons) as labels for files based on the filetype extension or entire path.
 This project began as a part of the [vim-devicons] repo but soon it became apparent it did not belong tied to the vim plugin.
-I thought it might benefit others better as a separate project and allow a wider range of uses.
+I thought it may benefit others more as a separate project and allow a wider range of uses.
 This project started before I knew about Fontconfig provided solution, although a patched font still has some benefits over the Fontconfig.

 * project and repository previously known as 'nerd-filetype-glyphs-fonts-patcher' and 'font-nerd-icons'